kubernetes/enhancements/keps/sig-node/2902-cpumanager-distribute-cpus-policy-option/README.md

 No, the algorithm will run on a single `goroutine` with minimal memory requirements.

+### Troubleshooting

+###### How does this feature react if the API server and/or etcd is unavailable?

+No impact.
+The behavior of the feature does not change when API Server and/or etcd is unavailable since the feature is node local.

+###### What are other known failure modes?

+No known failure modes.

+###### What steps should be taken if SLOs are not being met to determine the problem?

 ## Implementation History

 - 2021-08-26: Initial KEP created